JohnStuartRutledge/nyaa/readme.md

 - [Jquery.regex.extend](https://gist.github.com/Mottie/461488)

 ## TODOS
-- use a minamalist templating language like mustache

 - add the ability to sort sidebar anime by release date
 - do not highlight episodes you have already downloaded
 - optionally activate a dark theme similar to reddit enhancment suites (night mode)